walterisbrown/addisoncountyfielddays/content/exhibits/Open_Sheep.md

 ## Rules

-1. Entry fee — $2.00 per class. iViaiI entries to: Janelle Ashley, 33 North Main Street, Whiting, VT 05778, Tel.
+1. Entry fee — $2.00 per class.
+Mail entries to: Janelle Ashley, 33 North Main Street, Whiting, VT 05778, Tel.
 989—9528.
-Entries must be returned by.
-Monday, July 22.
+Entries must be returned by Monday, July 22.
 2. Exhibitors must provide their own feed and bedding.
 Sawdust & straw can be purchased at the grounds.
 3. All animals must arrive on the grounds and be checked for health, registration and class